AmanDbz1101/DBAgent/README.md

 - The LangSmith configuration is optional but highly recommended for development and debugging

 ### 3. Database Setup
-Make sure your Supabase database has an "Inventory" table with the following schema:
+Make sure your Supabase database has both the "Inventory" and "Guest" tables:

+**Main Inventory Table:**
 ```sql
 CREATE TABLE public."Inventory" (
   created_at TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT now(),